gitober/PetPals/README.md

 ## About The Project

-**PetPals** is a full-stack web application that started as a school project and has since evolved into a personal initiative to create a vibrant social platform for pet owners.
+**PetPals** is a full-stack web application that began as a school project and has since evolved into an ongoing initiative to create a vibrant social platform for pet owners.
 With features like profile management, post sharing, commenting, and following systems, PetPals aims to foster a community where pet enthusiasts can connect and share their pet stories.

 This project represents a journey of learning, creativity, and passion for both web development and pet communities.
 The contributors have put great effort into making PetPals a feature-rich, user-friendly application.